Click on Show Abstract beside each title to toggle display of the abstract.

 Abstract: Let A=An,m,k be a random n×m matrix over GF2 where each column consists of k randomly chosen ones.
 Let M be an arbirary fixed binary matroid.
 We show that if m/n and k are sufficiently large then as n→∞ the binary matroid induced by A contains M as a minor.

-Random Structures & Algorithms (Accepted).
-In the arXiv since May 19, 2016.
+Random Structures & Algorithms (2018).
+Also in the arXiv.
 Show AbstractHide Abstract

 Abstract: We consider the problem of traveling among random points in Euclidean space, when only a random fraction of the pairs are joined by traversable connections.
 In particular, we show a threshold for a pair of points to be connected by a geodesic of length arbitrarily close to their Euclidean distance, and analyze the minimum length Traveling Salesperson Tour, extending the Beardwood-Halton-Hammersley theorem to this setting.